NEW CLASS! CREATED FOR ZOOM!

 Did you know that performing and speaking in public is feared more than death, heights and spiders?
-What we do is not easy, and by comparing what we do to the training, mental preparation and personal satisfaction of completing an on-stage experience to that of snowboarders, slackline walkers and cliff climbers there is just not that much difference.
+What we do is not easy, and by comparing what we do to the training, mental preparation and personal satisfaction of an on-stage experience to that of snowboarders, slackline walkers and cliff climbers the results are similar - there is just not that much difference.
 Find out why the rush is the same.
 This class discusses risk taking behavior, stage fright, mental preparation and more.
 If barbershop singing was easy, more people would do it!

 NEW CLASS!
 CREATED FOR ZOOM!

 The Voice - Why Do We Sing? ~ 60 Minutes: